 After a contract or grant is awarded, the Offices of Sponsored Programs and Contracts and Grants Accounting staff provide post-award contract administration services, in accordance with sponsor policies and procedures, and assist the principal investigator in resolving administrative problems related to the project.
 The Offices of Sponsored Programs and Contracts and Grants Accounting work closely with the Associate Vice President for Contracts and Grants to ensure that contract and grant work is accomplished in accordance with the rules and regulations of the sponsor.

-The Office of Contracts and Grants Accounting, in a collaborate effort with the Office of Sponsored Programs and Contracts, will support principal investigators in realigning the awarded proposal budget into a working budget for the duration of the proposal or contract.
-The working budget will account for changes in personnel salary and benefit distributions, and for revised scientific approaches.
-The Office of Contracts and Grants Accounting will provide periodic updates, depending on the contract or grant length, to the principal investigator of the working budget.
-The Office of Contracts and Grants Accounting will provide Budget Analyst support for departments and colleges that do not have a specific Budget Analyst for contract and grants.
+For post award contract and grant administration, the Office of Contracts and Grants Accounting, in a collaborate effort with the Office of Sponsored Programs and Contracts, will support principal investigators.
+The Office of the Vice President for Research and Economic Development assists faculty and staff by providing training, templates and tools on preparing proposal budgets, developing working budgets from proposal budgets, analyzing and updating budgets, and monitoring and closing out budgets.

 5.3.2.
 Technology Commercialization and Intellectual Property - Office of Technology Commercialization